vikilabs/owasys.3X.V1.dependencies/README.md

 		- /opt/crosstool/arm-none-linux-gnueabi/arm-none-linux-gnueabi/libc/usr/include/

-	4. On OWASYS Device the shared libraries are at
+	4. On OWASYS Device the shared( dynamic )/static libraries are at

 		- /lib